Step 10: Request a refund

 Request a refund by doing this:

 - Listen for the Refund IPN message returned by Amazon.
 Refund requests are not processed in real time and the initial RefundStatus is always Pending.
 Processing time varies and can be several hours.
-Amazon will notify you of the processing status via an IPN message.
+Amazon notifies you of the processing status via an IPN message.

 - Get Refund Details.
 You can query the details of a Refund object by calling the GetRefundDetails API using the AmazonRefundId that was returned with the Refund IPN message.